| ||SCHEDULE |

 - Completed online registration including all team members and faculty sponsors,

-- Each of the four 20”x20” boards uploaded individually as a high resolution Portable Document Format (PDF) or image (JPEG) file,
+- Each of the four 20”x20” boards uploaded individually as high resolution JPEG files,

 - A design essay or abstract,